Michaelangel007/msdfgen/README.md

 { 0, 1; (+1.6, -0.8; -1.6, -0.8); # }
 ```
 is a teardrop shape formed by a single cubic Bézier curve.

+## OpenMP

+There is preliminary multi-threaded support using OpenMP.

+Compile with `MSDFGEN_USE_OPENMP`